tonethar/IGME-330-Master/notes/HW-php-web-service-3.md

 ### A quick rest with `curl`

-- If you have `curl` installed, you can do a quick test from the command line:
+- If you have [`curl`](https://curl.haxx.se) installed, you can do a quick test from the command line:
   - `curl --url <path-to-service-on-banjo>`
-  - below I am using Terminal on Mac OS, on Windows you can use Powershell or GitBash:
+  - below I am using Mac OS and the Terminal application - on Windows you can use Powershell or GitBash:

 <hr>

 ![screenshot](./_images/HW-php-web-service-11.jpg)